Nathan Tinkler: Biography

 stated net worth of more than $1.18 billion.

 In May 2012, Tinkler merged Aston Resources Limited and another coal mining company controlled by him, Boardwalk Resources, with Whitehaven Coal creating a leading independent coal mining company with market capitalisation in excess of $5 billion.

 In June 2013, Tinkler’s shareholding in Whitehaven Coal was sold to his main financial backers.

 In 2014, Tinkler was called to give evidence before the Independent Commission Against Corruption over allegations of illegal donations to New South Wales politicians.
 He denied any wrongdoing and no corruption finding was made against him.

 Tinker was appointed Managing Director of Australian Pacific Coal Limited in 2015.

 In February 2016, Tinkler was declared bankrupt by the Federal Court with his bankruptcy subsequently annulled in August 2018.

 In December 2018, entities associated with Tinkler commenced proceedings in the New South Wales Supreme Court against Whitehaven Coal seeking compensation in relation to the 2012 acquisition of Boardwalk Resources Limited.

 Other business interests

 In 2008, Tinkler established a racehorse enterprise, Patinack Farm, which became one of Australia’s largest locally owned racing organisations, experiencing tremendous success in a short period of time.
 This success is highlighted by eight individual Group1 winners, more than 40 stake winners and over 200 metropolitan victories.

 Patinack Farm consisted of three major properties including Sandy Hollow a 3,300 acre breeding facility, a 1,000 acre training facility and stud at Canungra on the Gold Coast and 950 acres of undeveloped horse country at Monegeeta, Victoria.
 Patinack Farm owned as many as 600 broodmares, along with some of the highest potential stallions in Australia.
 Tinkler sold Patinack Farm in 2014.
+It was sold to a consortium of local and overseas buyers.